OUR TRIED & TESTED TRANSITION PLAN SETS YOU UP FOR SUCCESS.

-98% of customers who follow this plan have a smooth, successful transition.
+And, 98% of customers who follow our transition plan have a smooth and successful transition.

-Every dog is unique, but this guide is a starting point.
+Every dog is unique so these transition plans are a starting point.

 Here's some helpful tips to make the transition even easier for you and your pup.